All Episodes

 Thank you, sir.

-We operate on a four-month-old baby today, and I want you to know that uh every member of my OR team is not a member of the AMA.
+We operate on a four-month-old baby today, and I want you to know that every member of my OR team is not a member of the AMA.

-Yeah, the AMA has come out for the health care bill again.
+Yeah, the AMA has come out for the health care bill again, but they've got some minor objections.

-I'll tell you what, the CBO has not calculated the cost of uh demonizing and demoralizing every doctor in the United States.
+I'll tell you what, the CBO has not calculated the cost of demonizing and demoralizing every doctor in the United States.

-And I've I've talked to people.
+And I've talked to people.

 I've said, what do you think is going to happen to physician productivity if Obamacare passes?

-They said, Oh, it'll go down fifty to seventy percent.
+They said, oh, it'll go down 50 to 70 percent.

 So that means longer waiting times, fewer patients getting seen, fewer procedures getting done, and nobody gets this.